timmorrisdev/ms4-sea-and-shore-store/README.md

     - Provides the user with a detailed overview of the specific product.
     - Product rating uses the average of any ratings issued in product reviews and is calculated in the product review app views.
     - Includes the buttons and menus for the user to select a specific size (if applicable) and add a defined quantity of the item to the shopping bag.
-    - 'Star' icon informs the user if the proudct is in their wishlist and acts as a toggle button to add / remove it to the wishlist.
+    - 'Star' icon informs the user if the product is in their wishlist and acts as a toggle button to add / remove it to the wishlist.

     ![Product Detail Section](readme_assets/features_screengrabs/product_detail_page/product_details_section.png)